 Being an agent is not easy.
 Every professional real estate agent is supposed to have many soft skills they need to excel, i.e. communication, negotiation, active listening skills.
-Besides, it's an agent who a buyer usually contact to appraise a home.
+Besides, it's an agent who a buyer usually contacts to appraise a home.
 Here strong analytical skills will come in handy.
 In order to price a home accurately an agent should consider a plenty of factors.
 In this post, we've tried to outline the crucial top 5 factors that determine a home's value.

 1. Location or Neighborhood